 Cool It Down

 Use a cold compress or an ice pack to reduce topical inflammation around the bite.
 The cold temperature will also temporarily numb the skin and provide short-term relief from itching.
 When icing the mosquito bite, don’t apply the cold source directly to your skin.
 Use a paper towel or rag as a buffer, and monitor how long you use the ice.
-Prolonged exposure to the cold temperature can damage skin or further irritate the area around the bite.
+Prolonged exposure to the cold temperature can damage the skin or further irritate the area around the bite.

 Related Article: What to Do If a Bee Stings You